 At the conclusion of the program, students receive both a bachelor of arts from Holy Cross in mathematics or physics, and a bachelor of science in a specific engineering major from Columbia University.
 Please note that for the 3-2 Program both degrees are awarded at the end of the five year program.

 Students apply for admission to the Combined Plan Program at Columbia University during their third year at Holy Cross.
 With careful planning, students can qualify for guaranteed admission if they complete certain course requirements with an overall and pre-engineering grade point average as specified on the Columbia web site in the fall of their freshman year.
-For students beginning their studies at Holy Cross in the Fall of 2011 or later, the minimum GPA requirement is 3.30 and a grade of B or better is required in all pre-engineering courses.
-For students who entered Holy Cross before Fall 2011, the minimum GPA requirement is 3.0.
+The minimum GPA requirement is 3.30 and a grade of B or better is required in all pre-engineering courses.
 The pre-engineering requirements include courses in mathematics, physics, chemistry and computer programming.
 Students who do not complete the requirements in time to receive guaranteed admission can still apply for admission.
 Students who are not admitted to the 3-2 program have the option to finish the requirements during their senior year and apply for guaranteed admission to the 4-2 program.
 Please note that Columbia University makes all final decisions about admission to the Combined Plan Program.

 The student pays tuition to Holy Cross for the first three years of enrollment and to the second institution for the last two years.
 Students are eligible for financial aid in accordance with the financial aid policy of the institution at which the student is currently paying tuition.
 Columbia University has a financial aid policy similar to Holy Cross.